Sociology and Anthropology

 SOAN 330 COMMUNITY AND SOCIETY (4 credits)

-Examines the social science concept of community and its context in rural life.
+Examines the social science concept of community and its context in rural, urban, and suburban life.
 Focus on the intersection of rural and urban cultures.
-Issues covered include racial and cultural diversity, globalization and rural communities, urban-rural migration, community identity and change, community building, and community survival.
+Issues covered include racial and cultural diversity, globalization in rural communities, urban-rural migration, community identity and change, community building, and community survival.
 Experiential component focusing on local region.

 (INDIVID/SYSTEMS/SOCIETIES)